 DOMESTIC VIOLENCE/HARASSMENT/STALKING/SEXUAL ASSAULT/CIVIL PROTECTION HEARINGS

-i) Parties should appear by Court Call or request a continuance from the clerk’s office.
-If a continuance is requested and the other party does not object, the assigned judicial officer will reissue the temporary order setting a new date after 5/18/2020.
+- Parties shall appear by Zoom.
+If a continuance is requested and the other party does not object, the assigned judicial officer will reissue the temporary order setting a new date for the hearing.
 The parties are NOT TO APPEAR until the new date for the PO hearing.

-ii) For Pending Compliance Hearings: If a Respondent is served with an Order to Surrender Weapons and there is proof of service then the hearing will proceed as scheduled but the Respondent shall appear by Court Call ONLY IF Respondent has not already filed a “Declaration of Non-Surrender” or a “Receipt for Surrender.”
+- For Pending Compliance Hearings: If a Respondent is served with an Order to Surrender Weapons and there is proof of service then the hearing will proceed as scheduled but the Respondent shall appear by Zoom ONLY IF Respondent has not already filed a “Declaration of Non-Surrender” or a “Receipt for Surrender.”

 FAMILY LAW CASES

--AUTOMATIC ORDERS: The judge will sign in all case filed since March 1, a temporary order.
+- Automatic Orders: The judge will sign in all cases filed since March 1, a temporary order.
 You can see what the temporary order looks like by clicking here.

 CIVIL LAW CASES

-All other civil motions not addressed above, including, but not limited to Receivership and Minor Settlements, but not Unlawful Detainers, shall be noted and presented on the pleadings only for consideration by the Court.
-All in-person hearings on these calendars are suspended.
-Unlawful Detainers shall be suspended until further order of this Court.
+- All other Civil Hearings: All other civil motions not addressed above shall be noted and heard via Zoom by the Court, excluding Unlawful Detainers based on non-payment of rent shall be suspended until further order of this Court.

-- TRIALS: All civil jury trials are stricken through July 10, 2020.
-You will need to request a new date and time on a Trial Assignment docket on or after May 20, 2020.
-All civil bench trials are stricken until June 1, 2020.
-The party shall renote the matter for a new date on the Trial Scheduling docket on or after May 20, 2020.
+- TRIALS: All civil jury trials are stricken through August 31, 2021.
+You will need to request a new date and time on a Trial Assignment docket.
+All civil bench trials are to be heard via Zoom.

 CRIMINAL LAW CASES